Ah, the familiar cry from a brand paying too much per sale from their digital ads…

 “Training” readers to click through to valuable content

 A lot of product-based businesses only ever send advertising newsletters.
 They’re all about the product and don’t write about the company and founders, or the questions their customers face.
 Those emails are usually full of calls to action (CTAs).
 If those aren’t clicked, it’s usually because

-the email fails to engage the reader
+- the email fails to engage the reader

-none of the products shown piques their interest
+- none of the products shown piques their interest

-there are too many CTAs, leading to analysis paralysis and decision fatigue.
+- there are too many CTAs, leading to analysis paralysis and decision fatigue.

-My client’s previous emails were quite different in that respect.
+Our client’s previous emails were quite different in that respect.

 Many times, they didn’t include a single CTA.
 There was nothing for the reader to do at the end of the email, so they…

 …didn’t do anything.